p-m-p/p-m-p.github.io/blog/practical-web-component-reactivity-patterns.md

 ```

 The component needs to react to changes in the default slot to set the total number of pages in the
 status label.
-It also needds to set and show the active page when pressing the buttons to navigate.
+It also needs to set and show the active page when pressing the buttons to navigate.

 ### Using the slotchange event to react to updates